Qiskit/qiskit-metapackage/docs/deprecation_policy.rst

 =============================================

 It is important to warning the user when when you breaking changes are coming.
-This can be done in the docstring for the function, method, or class that is being deprecated, by adding a `warning note
+This can be done in the docstring for the function, method, or class that is being deprecated, by adding a `deprecated note
-<https://sublime-and-sphinx-guide.readthedocs.io/en/latest/notes_warnings.html#warnings>`__ immediately after the line with the short description.
+<https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#directive-deprecated>`__ immediately after the line with the short description.

 .. code-block:: python